 It is our aim to conduct our activities in the best interest of the University while at the same time creating and maintaining good vendor relations.
 We rely on vendor visits and information on the latest market developments and product innovation.
 Competitive prices, quality, and satisfactory delivery are characteristics we continually seek in our vendor relations.

-- Formal Sealed Request for Bid (RFB): Written RFB's (aggregate dollar amount of $50,000 and over) are issued by Procurement and Contracting Services for the procurement of goods and/or services, and will be posted on our web site (if applicable).
+- Formal Sealed Request for Bid (RFB): Written RFB's (aggregate dollar amount of $100,000 and over) are issued by Procurement and Contracting Services for the procurement of goods and/or services, and will be posted on our website (if applicable).
 Sealed vendor responses to the RFB must be received in Procurement and Contracting Services by the date and time specified.
 Responses are opened publicly on the date and time specified, and the bids are read aloud.

 - Procurement and Contacting Services is responsible for making all RFP and RFB awards.